top of page

 Rainforest Foundation US

-Writer & Editor
+Writer and Editor

 Screen Shot 2023-09-05 at 4.33.35 PM.png

 On August 20, the people of Ecuador made history by voting to protect Yasuní National Park from further oil drilling.
+Less than two weeks after the assassination of presidential candidate Fernando Villavicencio, Ecuador demonstrated the power of direct democracy.

-About six in 10 voters said yes to the Yasuní referendum and voted to leave nearly 726 million barrels of crude oil in the ground.
+Despite the increased risk of political violence, 75% of the electorate turned out to vote.
+About six in 10 said yes to the Yasuní referendum, voting to leave nearly 726 million barrels of crude oil in the ground.

-Read the full blogpost at RainforestFoundation.org
+Read the full blogpost at RainforestFoundation.org.

 Screen Shot 2023-09-05 at 4.26.39 PM.png